 James Foster, Commercial Director who can be contacted on 01273 835745 or email@example.com

-The Deputy Safeguarding Lead is Jenny Rumble, Director of Safeguarding & Operations who can be contacted on 01273 835745 or email@example.com
+The Deputy Safeguarding Lead & Deputy Prevent Lead is Jenny Rumble, Director of Safeguarding & Operations who can be contacted on 01273 835745 or firstname.lastname@example.org

 Concerns in relation to the Managing Directors should be addressed to the Director of Safeguarding & Operations, Jenny Rumble.
 Concerns in relation to the Safeguarding & Operations Manager should be addressed to Lana or James Foster.
-Concerns about all of the above should be directed to Crimestoppers which will remain confidential.
+Concerns about any of the above can be directed to Crimestoppers which will remain confidential.

 1. Application of this policy

 This policy applies to all full-time, part-time, contracted, agency and volunteer staff including those who do not have cause to come into direct or regular contact with students in order to carry out their daily duties.
 This policy also applies to those who provide homestay accommodation for our students and third party contractors.